+44 (0)1223 334 898

 President and Senior College Officers

 The College is led by a senior team of officers headed by the President, Sir Laurie Bristow, who provides overall leadership to the College.
-The President is supported by the Vice-President, Nidhi Singal, and other officers who provide day-to-day leadership for the College’s academic, financial and operational, development and fundraising, and research translation activities.
+The President is supported by the Vice President, Professor Nidhi Singal, and other officers who provide day-to-day leadership for the College’s academic, financial and operational, development and fundraising, and research translation activities.
+They are supported by a larger group of Senior Members whose individual profiles are listed on our senior members pages.

 President, Laurie Bristow

-With general responsibility for the affairs of the College and furthering its objectives, the President is the head of the College and chair of the Governing Body.
+With general responsibility for the affairs of College and furthering its objectives, the President is head of College and chair of Governing Body.

 Vice-President, Nidhi Singal